Gardening for the Bays

 Gardening for the Bays!

 A win-win…for you and the watershed!
-A lot of us here in the Inland Bays watershed moved here from some place else…from Philadelphia, Wilmington, Baltimore, Washington, northern Virginia…the Piedmont, where the soils are loamy and deep and the climate is different.
+A lot of us here in the Inland Bays watershed relocated from some place else, places like Philadelphia, Wilmington, Baltimore, Washington, northern Virginia—the Piedmont, where the soils are loamy and deep and the climate is different.

 Welcome to the Coastal Plain!
-Where the soils are sandy, the winds carry salt spray, and wetlands abound.
+Here, the soils are sandy, the winds carry salt spray, and wetlands abound.
 We’d like to help you learn how to Garden for the Bays with native plants that need less water and care because they are adapted to our climate and soils.
-As an added bonus, native plants attract native birds, butterflies and support our native fauna.
+Native plants also attract native birds, butterflies, and provide critical support to native wildlife.

-- Plants for a Livable Delaware Series (UD Cooperative Extension): A series of brochures were developed to educate Delawareans about the problem of invasive plants in the landscape.
+- Plants for a Livable Delaware Series (University of Delaware Cooperative Extension): A series of brochures were developed to educate Delawareans about the problem of invasive plants in the landscape.

 Includes the popular:

-- Sustainable Landscapes (UD College of Ag. & Natural Resources): A sustainable landscape is a stable and productive ecosystem that conserves the physical and biological processes occurring on that landscape.
+- Sustainable Landscapes (University of Delaware College of Agriculture & Natural Resources): A sustainable landscape is a stable and productive ecosystem that conserves the physical and biological processes occurring on that landscape.